RupeshSahu969/Uper_Clone_MernStack_Project/backend/README.md

 ## `/user/register` Endpoint

 ### Description
 Registers a new user in the system.
-This endpoint accepts user details, validates the input, hashes the password, creates a user record, and returns an authentication token upon successful registration.
+Accepts user details, validates input, hashes the password, creates a user record, and returns an authentication token upon successful registration.

 ### Method & URL
 - **POST** `/user/register`